What will a sixth-generation fighter jet look like? And what technology will be used on an aircraft not due to begin service for another 15 years?

 "This would be the first fast jet with a laser-directed energy weapon on it," he said.

-Mr Ainsley said it would be more accurate than a missile, and it can also act as a highly effective defensive mechanism on a future air platform.
+Mr Ainsley said it would be more accurate than a missile, and it could also act as a highly effective defensive mechanism on a future air platform.

 Watch: Inside the fighter jet of the future.